redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 <param-value>`host_IP:2181`</paramvalue>
 </context-param>

 Make sure to change the all of the <host_ID> fields and the admin_token field to the correct values.
-The admin_token can be found in your packstack keystonerc_admin.sh file
+The admin_token can be found in your packstack /etc/keystone/keystone.conf file

 *   3. Install the Tomcat package: